 Requires Adobe Acrobat Reader version 6 or later.
 Free download here.

-Download the rules for Apocalypse in the East (in PDF format).
+Download an updated set of the rules for Apocalypse in the East (in PDF format).

 Download and print out your own copy of the auxiliary game map so you don't have to cut yours up.

 And the publisher recommends the books below if you would like to learn more about this era: